-The Company's primary activities include the research and development of its MBT pipeline, securing intellectual property protection for its discoveries and assets, managing collaborations and clinical trials with contract research organizations ("CROs"), and raising capital to fund the Company's operations.
+The Company's primary activities include utilizing its MITO+ platform to identify and develop novel peptide analogs, the research and development of its pipeline, securing intellectual property protection for its discoveries and assets, managing collaborations and clinical trials with contract research organizations ("CROs") and raising capital to fund the Company's operations.
 To date, the Company has not generated any revenues from operations and does not expect to generate any revenues in the near future.
 The Company has financed its operations primarily with proceeds from sales of its equity securities, private placements, the exercise of outstanding warrants and stock options and the issuance of debt instruments.

 The Company is monitoring the COVID-19 pandemic, which continues to rapidly evolve, and has taken steps to mitigate the potential impacts on its business.
-The extent to which the pandemic may impact the Company's business, including its research and development activities, will depend on future developments, which are highly uncertain and cannot be predicted with confidence.
+The extent to which the pandemic may impact the Company's business, preclinical studies and its clinical trial will depend on future developments, which are highly uncertain and cannot be predicted with confidence.
 The Company has modified its business practices by restricting nonessential travel, implementing a partial work from home policy for its employees and instituting new safety protocols for its lab to enable essential on-site work to continue.
 The Company expects to continue to take actions that are in the best interests of its employees and business partners.
 Due to the uncertainty surrounding the pandemic, the Company's visibility into the duration of these actions is limited.

 The unaudited interim condensed financial statements of the Company have been prepared in accordance with United States generally accepted accounting principles ("U.S. GAAP") for interim financial information and the rules and regulations of the Securities and Exchange Commission ("SEC").
 They do not include all information and footnotes required by U.S. GAAP for complete financial statements.
-Except as disclosed herein, there have been no material changes in the information disclosed in the notes to the financial statements for the year ended December 31, 2020, included in the Company's Annual Report on Form 10-K (the "2020 Form 10-K"), filed with the SEC on March 30, 2021.
-The interim unaudited condensed financial statements should be read in conjunction with those audited financial statements included in the 2020 Form 10-K. In the opinion of management, all adjustments considered necessary for fair presentation, consisting solely of normal recurring adjustments, have been made.
-Operating results for the three and nine month periods ended September 30, 2021 are not necessarily indicative of the results that may be expected for the year ending December 31, 2021, or any other period.
+Except as disclosed herein, there have been no material changes in the information disclosed in the notes to the financial statements for the year ended December 31, 2021, included in the Company's Annual Report on Form 10-K (the "2021 Form 10-K"), filed with the SEC on March 29, 2022.
+The interim unaudited condensed financial statements should be read in conjunction with those audited financial statements included in the 2021 Form 10-K. In the opinion of management, all adjustments considered necessary for fair presentation, consisting solely of normal recurring adjustments, have been made.
+Operating results for the three-month period ended March 31, 2022 are not necessarily indicative of the results that may be expected for the year ending December 31, 2022, or any other period.